Theobald I of Navarre: Domestic and foreign policy

 As king, Theobald sealed pacts with the Crown of Castile and that of Aragon, and the Kingdom of England.
 He entrusted most of the government to nobles of Champagne and divided Navarre into four new districts based on fiscal functions and maintenance of public order.
 He began the codification of the law in the Cartulario Magno and set down on paper the Navarrese traditions known as the Fuero General, not systematically recorded until that time and kept up following Basque traditions in use on the different districts of the kingdom.

 In order to gain the support of Castile, he had his daughter Blanche engaged to the future Alfonso X. By the marriage pact, Ferdinand III of León offered the lands of Guipúzcoa as long as Theobald lived, but not those of Álava to which the Navarrese monarchs had long laid claim.
 But with Guipúzcoa he would have attained direct access to the Cantabrian Sea.
-This alliance was never effected, however, as it would have meant the incorporation of Navarre as a feudum of Castile.
+This alliance was never effected, however, as it would have meant the incorporation of Navarre as a fief of Castile.
 The next year, Theobald engaged his daughter to John I, Duke of Brittany, the son of his close crusading ally Peter of Dreux.